awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-grantpermissionstoiamuser.md

  **Description**

 This document grants the specified permissions to an IAM group \(new or existing\), and adds the existing IAM user to it\.
-Policies you can choose from: Billing \(https://console\.aws\.amazon\.com/iam/home?\#/policies/arn:aws:iam::aws:policy/job\-function/Billing$serviceLevelSummary\), Support \(https://console\.aws\.amazon\.com/iam/home?\#/policies/arn:aws:iam::aws:policy/AWSSupportAccess$serviceLevelSummary\)\.
-To enable billing access for IAM, remember to also activate \*IAM user and federated user access to the Billing and Cost Management pages\*: http://docs\.aws\.amazon\.com/console/iam/billing\-enable\.
-WARNING: If you provide an existing IAM group, all current IAM users in the group receive the new permissions\.
+Policies you can choose from: [Billing](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/job-function/Billing$serviceLevelSummary) or [Support](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AWSSupportAccess$serviceLevelSummary)\.
+To enable billing access for IAM, remember to also activate [IAM user and federated user access to the Billing and Cost Management pages](http://docs.aws.amazon.com/console/iam/billing-enable)\.

+**Important**
+If you provide an existing IAM group, all current IAM users in the group receive the new permissions\.

  **Document Type**